Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 During the three months ended March 31, 2026, we incurred a net loss of $4,269,131 compared to net loss of $2,653,107 for the three months ended March 31, 2025.
 An analysis of the increase in net loss of $1,616,024 including the major components of our results for the periods, is below.

-Company reported Q1 2026 net loss of $4.3 million, up 61% from $2.7 million in Q1 2025.
-Loss increase driven by higher stock-based compensation ($2.2M in Q1 2026 vs. $0 in Q1 2025), increased professional fees for public-company compliance and litigation, and higher advertising/promotion following NYSE American listing.
-Operating expenses rose from $1.9M to $4.1M year-over-year.
+Q1 2026 net loss was $4.3 million, up 61% from $2.7 million in Q1 2025.
+The increase was driven by higher stock-based compensation ($2.2 million in Q1 2026 vs. zero in Q1 2025), increased professional fees for public-company compliance and litigation, and higher advertising/promotion following NYSE listing.
+Operating expenses rose from $1.9 million to $4.1 million year-over-year.

-Added Aerovision aircraft acquisition status high
+Added Aerovision aircraft acquisition dispute high

 Added in current filing · verify on EDGAR →